Postdoctoral Fellow in Astrophysics/Astronomy

 Categories: Academic-related Staff

-Applications are invited for appointment as Post-doctoral Fellow in Astrophysics/Astronomy in the Department of Physics (Ref.: 493966), to commence in fall 2019 or as soon as possible thereafter for two years, with the possibility of renewal subject to funding availability and satisfactory performance.
+Applications are invited for appointment as Post-doctoral Fellow in Astrophysics / Astronomy (2 posts) in the Department of Physics (Ref.: 499110), to commence in the summer or fall of 2020 for up to three years, subject to funding availability and satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.

-The University only accepts online application for the above post.
-Applicants should apply online and upload an up-to-date C.V., a cover letter (including a list of publications) and a brief research statement not exceeding two pages.
-Applicants should also arrange three reference letters to be sent to Dr. Jane Lixin Dai (e-mail: email@example.com) directly by the referees.
-Review of applications will start as soon as possible and continue until March 31, 2019, or until the post is filled, whichever is earlier.
+The University only accepts online application for the above posts.
+Applicants should apply online and upload a cover letter, an up-to-date C.V. including a list of publications, a research statement up to 3 pages and the contact information of 3 referees.
+Review of applications will commence as soon as possible and continue until January 31, 2020, or until the posts are filled, whichever is earlier.